tomduck/pandoc-fignos/README.md

 The prefix `#fig:` is required. `id` should be replaced with a unique identifier composed of letters, numbers, dashes, slashes and underscores.

-Alternatively, you can use attributed reference links as follows:
+Alternatively, you can use attributed links:

     ![Caption.][reflink]